aiven/devportal/aws/README.md

 With the server running, one can also test the API inside the local documentation site.
 This is done by changing the API URL inside their corresponding `.html` files, like `_templates/search.html` and `feedback-form.html` to match the local API URL.
 (We're currently checking how to make this less manual)

+From there, one can run `make livehtml` in the root folder to serve the doc site, and test the functions directly there.

 ## Production

 We use `sam` to help deploy the changes as well.
 Be noted that if we change the AWS Lambda stack, we also have to change the API URL where it's used e.g. in `feedback-form.html` and in `search.html`.